 Where are JEE Advanced toppers?

-While most of the toppers opt for IIT Bombay, in recent years, the toppers have also been opting for IIT Roorkee.
-It is worth noting that those who opted for the latter are native of cities located near Roorkee.
+While most of the toppers opt for IIT Bombay, in recent years, the toppers have also been leaving seats at IITs and heading abroad.
+Most of them to the US.

 The JEE Advanced 2015 topper Satvat Jagwani chose IIT Kanpur along with 3077 others.
 He was a native of Madhya Pradesh and scored 469 marks out of 504.
 This year, most of the students (6838) applied for admission to IIT-Bombay along with the topper.
 He, reportedly, left IIT-Bombay to pursue studies at the Massachusetts Institute of Technology (MIT), US.